Setting an Example: Five Ways to Embrace Being a Vivacious Mom

 Also, I read and reviewed The Power of Moments several months ago.
 The authors describe how people generally forget many of the details of a family vacation but will remember that one stand-out moment.

-So it’s worth celebrating those special moments!
+So it’s worth making those special moments happen!

 Wrapping it all up: